Lead-Safe Wisconsin: Sources of Lead

 Jobs and workplaces

-Parents or caregivers who work around lead—such as jobs in construction, painting, plumbing, battery manufacturing, or metalwork—can accidentally bring lead dust home on their clothes and skin.
+Parents or caregivers who work around lead—such as in construction, painting, plumbing, battery manufacturing, or metalwork—can accidentally bring lead dust home on their clothes and skin.

 Even if a child never steps foot on a job site, they can still be exposed.